seedstack/website/content/docs/seed/reference/security/extending-functionalities.md

 You can also create a custom RoleMapping.

-1. Create a class that implements com.inetpsa.seed.support.security.core.authorization.RoleMapping.
+1. Create a class that implements org.seedstack.seed.support.security.core.authorization.RoleMapping.
 2. For a custom Realm, make an injection point in the realm with a @Named annotation : @Named("MyRealm-role-mapping").
 3. Declare you want to use it on a realm in your properties.